NTheuws/linorobot2_hardware/README.md

 ## URDF
-Once the hardware is done, you can go back to [linorobot2](https://github.com/linorobot/linorobot2#urdf) package and start defining the robot's URDF.
+Once the hardware is done, you can go back to [linorobot2]([https://github.com/linorobot/linorobot2#urdf](https://github.com/NTheuws/linorobot2_software/tree/humble?tab=readme-ov-file#urdf)) package and start defining the robot's URDF.

 ## Troubleshooting Guide

 ### 1. One of my motor isn't spinning.
 - Check if the motors are powered.
 - Check if you have bad wiring.
-- Check if you have misconfigured the motor's pin assignment in lino_base_config.h.
+- Check if you have misconfigured the motor's pin assignment in `lino_base_config.h`.
 - Check if you uncommented the correct motor driver (ie. `USE_GENERIC_2_IN_MOTOR_DRIVER`)
 - Check if you assigned the motor driver pins under the correct motor driver constant.
 For instance, if you uncommented `USE_GENERIC_2_IN_MOTOR_DRIVER`, all the pins you assigned must be inside the `ifdef USE_GENERIC_2_IN_MOTOR_DRIVER` macro.

 ### 2. Wrong wheel is spinning during calibration process
 - Check if the motor drivers have been connected to the correct microcontroller pin.
-- Check if you have misconfigured the motor's pin assignment in lino_base_config.h.
+- Check if you have misconfigured the motor's pin assignment in `lino_base_config.h`.

+### 3. When calibrating wheels, multiple are spinning at the same time.
+-	Make sure the correct motor driver is chosen in `linorobot2_hardware/config/lino_base_config.h`.
+-	Make sure the wiring is the same as the pinout in `linorobot2_hardware/config/lino_base_config.h`.
+-	Make sure the wiring through the motor driver corresponds to the correct motor.
+-	Make sure the PWM and DIR pins aren’t swapped.

+### 4. Wheels are spinning in the wrong direction.
+-	In the `linorobot2_hardware/config/lino_base_config.h` file there is a variable called `motor<x>_inv` this is used to invert the direction.
+X is the motor number from front left being 1 and back right being 4.
+If the wheel is moving the correct way, leave this be.
+In case it goes the other way, flip the variable of the specific motor.

+### 5. The wheels only spin in one direction
+- Check if the Teensy's GND pin is connected to the motor driver's GND pin.

+### 6. The motor doesn't change it's direction after setting the INV to true.
+- Check if the Teensy's GND pin is connected to the motor driver's GND pin.

-### 3 One of my encoders has no reading (0 value).
+### 7. One of my encoders has no reading (0 value).
 - Check if the encoders are powered.
 - Check if you have bad wiring.
-- Check if you have misconfigured the encoder's pin assignment in lino_base_config.h.
+- Check if you have misconfigured the encoder's pin assignment in `lino_base_config.h`.

-### 4. The wheels only spin in one direction
-- Check if the Teensy's GND pin is connected to the motor driver's GND pin.

-### 5. The motor doesn't change it's direction after setting the INV to true.
-- Check if the Teensy's GND pin is connected to the motor driver's GND pin.
+### 8. The encoders are reading a negative value.
+-	Enable/disable this value in linorobot2_hardware/config/lino_base_config.h on the right place, this is documented with comments in the file.
+Make sure to do this for the right motor driver used.

+### 9. Some of the encoders are reading a very low value.
+-	Make sure the wiring of the encoder's + and – are correctly connected.
+-	They may be switched around.

-### 6. Nothing's printing when I run the screen app.
+### 10. Nothing's printing when I run the screen app.
 - Check if you're passing the correct serial port.
 Run:

         ls /dev/ttyACM*